 When properly prescribed and administered, medications approved for the treatment of ADHD have been shown to be highly safe and effective.
-CHADD recognizes, however, that the medications used to treat ADHD can, like any medication, be abused in a variety of ways.
-The National Institute on Drug Abuse defines prescription drug abuse as:
+However, the medications used to treat ADHD, like any medication, can be abused.

 Adults who take prescription medications are responsible for taking them as prescribed.
 Children and adolescents, on the other hand, need the guidance of parents and other adults to help them understand the benefits of taking medication, along with the serious consequences of failing to take their medication properly.